Tulane Green Wave

 The Tulane Green Wave are the athletic teams that represent Tulane University, located in New Orleans, Louisiana.
 Tulane competes in NCAA Division I as a member of the American Athletic Conference (The American).
-There are 14 Green Wave intercollegiate programs.
+There are 14 Green Wave intercollegiate programs, two of which compete outside The American.
+Beach volleyball and bowling, women's sports that are not sponsored by The American, compete in Conference USA (CUSA).

 Nickname

 Tulane's nickname was adopted during the 1920 season, after a song titled "The Rolling Green Wave" was published in the Tulane Hullabaloo in 1920.
-From 1893 to 1919 the athletic teams of Tulane were officially known as "The Olive and Blue," for the official school colors.
-In 1919 the Tulane Weekly, one of Tulane's many student newspapers at the time and the predecessor of the Tulane Hullabaloo, began referring to the football team as the "Greenbacks," an unofficial nickname that also led to another: the "Greenies."
+From 1893 to 1919 the athletic teams of Tulane were officially known as "The Olive and Blue", for the official school colors.
+In 1919 the Tulane Weekly, one of Tulane's many student newspapers at the time and the predecessor of the Tulane Hullabaloo, began referring to the football team as the "Greenbacks", an unofficial nickname that also led to another: the "Greenies".

 History

+Early history

-The university was a charter member of the Southeastern Conference (SEC), in which it competed until 1966.
-Tulane, along with other academically-oriented, private schools had considered forming the Southern Ivy League (a.k.a.
-Magnolia Conference) in the 1950s.
-It joined the newly formed Conference USA in 1995.
-In 2012 the university announced it would move to the Big East Conference (later renamed the American Athletic Conference) in all sports in July 2014.
+The university was a charter member of the Southeastern Conference (SEC), formed in 1932.
+Prior to this, they had competed in the Southern Conference.
+During its time in the SEC, the men's tennis program won 18 conference championships, while the football program won conference championships for the 1934, 1939, and 1949 seasons.
+During the 1948 season, Tulane football led the SEC in home game attendance, with an average of 37,058 spectators per game.

+Athletics deemphasis and SEC departure

+Starting in 1951, Rufus Carrollton Harris, the university's president, initiated a deemphasis of athletics.
+That year, Harris reduced the number of football athletic scholarships from 100—an average amount in the SEC at the time—to 75.
+Prior to the deemphasis, many football players studied physical education (PE) at Tulane, which did not require college athletes to pursue an academic major and allowed them to spend 50 hours per week on PE coursework.
+However, Tulane under Harris reclassified PE as an academic minor, further requiring college athletes to pursue bachelor's degrees.
+Salaries for coaches and athletic personnel were also decreased and limits were placed on coaches' ability to scout.